NNTmux/newznab-tmux/README.md

  * If you connect using **putty**, then under Window/Translation set Remote character set to UTF-8 and check "Copy and paste line drawing characters".
 To use 256 colors, you must set Connection/Data Terminal-type string to "xterm-256color" and in Window/Colours check the top three boxes, otherwise only 16 colors are displayed.
 If you are using FreeBSD, you will need to add export TERM=xterm-256color to your .bashrc file to show 256 colors.

- * If you are using the powerline status bar, you will most likely need a patched font.
+ * The powerline status bar has many options that are not enabled by default.
+To enable any of the additional options, simply uncomment the option in the file powerline/powerline/themes/tmux.sh.
+If you are using the powerline status bar, you will most likely need a patched font.
 The Consolas ttf from [powerline-fonts](https://github.com/jonnyboy/powerline-fonts) is the only one that I have found to be nearly complete and work with putty and Win7.
 The otf fonts should be fine, although I am not able to test.
+For linux users it may not be necessary to install the patched font.
+You can follow the instructions of [Fontonfig](https://powerline.readthedocs.org/en/latest/installation/linux.html#font-installation) and that could possibly be an easier path.

  * I have included a few scripts for mysql, [mysql-tuning-primer](https://launchpad.net/mysql-tuning-primer), [mysqlreport](http://hackmysql.com/mysqlreport) and [mysqltuner.pl](https://github.com/sunfoxcz/MySQLTuner-perl/blob/master/mysqltuner.pl) to assist in tuning your mysql installation.
 They are located in the scripts folder.